floooh/oryol/code/Modules/Gfx/README.md

 ```

 Vertex component packing uses less memory and less memory bandwidth when
-pulling vertices into the vertex shader, so it is almost preferrable over
+pulling vertices into the vertex shader, so it is always preferrable over
 unpacked vertex data.

 See also: